How to Plant Peppers in Containers: A Step-by-Step Guide

 Choosing the Right Pepper Variety for Your Planter

-Let's start with not all peppers grow well in containers.
+Let's start by noting that not all peppers grow well in containers.
 Some varieties stay compact and adapt better to limited space.
 Here are some of the best options:

-• Banana peppers are mild and ideal for pickling.
+- Banana peppers: Mild and ideal for pickling.

 When selecting seeds or seedlings, consider your growing season and local climate.
 If your season is short, you may need to start seeds indoors before transplanting.